tigoe/BeaconGame/README.md

 # Beacon Game

-A Blueooth LE hide-and-seek game.
+A Bluetooth LE hide-and-seek game.
 In this game, a number of Bluetooth LE peripherals are set up as beacons around the playing space.
 Players search for the hidden beacons and submit their data to a server via HTTP request.
 The beacons will have various names, but they’ll all have a service on them with the same uuid.
 When any player gains enough points, the server activates a special hidden beacon called the Golden Egg.
 The first player to claim the Golden Egg wins.

 ## Contents of the Repository
 * server.js - the server program.
 Includes a public folder containing two web clients: